Supersymmetric ground states of 3d $\mathcal{N}=4$ SUSY gauge theories and Heisenberg Algebras

 \section{Summary and future directions}

-In this paper, we have explicitly constructed the action of local operators on the space of supersymmetric groundstates in the effective quantum mechanics obtained obtained from a 3d theory twisted on the geometry $\Sigma \times \mathbb{R}$.
+In this paper, we have explicitly constructed the action of local operators on the space of supersymmetric ground states in the effective quantum mechanics obtained obtained from a 3d theory twisted on the geometry $\Sigma \times \mathbb{R}$.
 Although we have focussed on the simplest mirror pair, where the geometric interpretation of the action is cleanest, the above results can be generalised to the broad class of theories studied in~\cite{Bullimore:2021auw}.
 There are several interesting directions that would be worthwhile pursuing, for instance: \begin{itemize} \item These concrete geometric constructions should constitute an aspect of the interesting recent works~\cite{Galakhov:2021xum,Galakhov:2021vbo} on shifted quiver algebras and BPS crystals; \item The most natural next step would be to insert background connections, line defects as well as boundary conditions in this set-up; \item Related to the last point, it would be interesting to study the effect of the insertion of deformed $(0,4)$ boundary conditions that lead to Vertex Operator Algebras, with the aim of making contact with the mathematical work~\cite{Hilburn:2021akd} and eventually with the Geometric Langlands Program; \item Finally, it would be interesting to explore similar phenomena in higher dimensions. \end{itemize}

 \paragraph{Acknowledgements} The idea of writing this paper originated in the context of a Visiting Graduate Fellowship at the Perimeter Institute for Theoretical Physics in 2019, and we gratefully acknowledge discussions with A. Braverman and D. Gaiotto that led us to think about the problem.
 We thank M. Bullimore and T. Dimofte for several useful discussions during the development of the paper.
 Finally, we would like to thank anonymous referees for useful comments.